By Ed Muniz- Photos by Laura Stubbs and Lauren Gray

 Tiffany Kilgore heads the Proviso Dance Divas.
 As good as these girls are and displayed, things don’t always run so smoothly for Kilgore.

 “They’re at their peak or growing up so, attitude is really a number one factor,” said Coach Kilgore.
-“I’ve developed a relationship with the girls where I am able to talk to them and find out what the issue so we can back into that vibe that we need.
+“I’ve developed a relationship with the girls where I am able to talk to them and find out what the issue is so we can get back into that vibe that we need.
 I have good communication with the girls.
 I’ve been with them over the last three years.”

 “We look to improve different techniques, different stunts and different ways of displaying Hip Hop to the world.
 Each time we come out to compete, we try to do different dances.”